 While age-related decline in testosterone and circulation plays a role in older men, ED in younger men is often linked to a different set of factors, including:

-Porn-induced ED: An increasing number of men report ED linked to long-term use of pornography and associated dopamine desensitisation.
-Reducing excessive porn consumption may help reset natural sexual responses over time.
+- Porn-induced ED: Some men report erectile difficulties linked to long-term pornography use and reduced response to real-life sexual stimulation.
+Reducing excessive porn consumption may help some men reset natural sexual responses over time.

 In many cases, the cause isn’t purely physical or psychological — it’s a combination of both.
 Identifying the underlying triggers is key to developing an effective treatment plan.